-Not even a month into the pandemic, Alexis Gay was lost, confused, and pretty miserable like most people.
-Alone in her studio apartment in San Francisco, she turned to the same outlet to cope she always had: comedy.
+Not even a month into the pandemic, Alexis Gay was lost, confused, and pretty miserable.
+Like most people.
+Alone in her studio apartment in San Francisco, Alexis Gay turned to the same outlet to cope she always had: comedy.
 On the afternoon of April 11, 2020, she posted a short video to Twitter with the line “every party in San Francisco" with typical phrases heard in the city.

 Turns out, it was the levity people were craving.
 Quickly, she racked up more than 3 million views, and in three days, she went from 950 Twitter followers to more than 15,000.
 (Today, she’s closer to 102,000.
 Dang.)

 “It was like I had been doing a stand-up show for an intimate group of 50 people, and I’m up there holding the mic and all of a sudden 10,000 people pour in, and they are just standing there staring at me blankly, waiting….
 Like, ‘Ok, go ahead,” Gay told Worklife.

 This follower spike, while stemming from one particular viral video, had been a long time coming.
 Gay had grown up wanting to be an actress and had been committed to comedy as a creative outlet on the side of her tech jobs for years.
 At the time she went viral, she was a manager at Patreon, but she was also posting videos to YouTube, doing stand-up, making jokes on Twitter, and performing on an improv team called Happy Medium.